ksplit/libfipc/src/platform/kernel/tests/empty_msg/README.txt

 you turn off TurboBoost in the BIOS, and make sure you turn up the processor frequencies to 2.4 GHz.

-We saw averages of 430 cycles for the null invocation round trip times between cpu1 and cpu3.
+We saw averages of 424-428 cycles for the round trip times between cpu1 and cpu3.

 To run this example, after building the .ko, just insmod it.
 The round trip times will be printed to the kernel logs.